by-jp/www.byjp.me/content/notes/twitter/5505351906/index.md

 - imported
 - from-twitter
 ---
-"That ticket's not valid here - go thru, quick" Love you Mr. Tube Man\!
+"That ticket's not valid here - go thru, quick" Love you Mr. Tube Man!